ExpressionEngine/ExpressionEngine/README.md

 Complete license terms and copyright information can be found in [LICENSE.txt](LICENSE.txt) in the root of this repository.

-"ExpressionEngine" is a registered trademark of EllisLab, Inc. in the United States and around the world.
+"ExpressionEngine" is a registered trademark of EllisLab Corp. in the United States and around the world.
 Refer to EllisLab's [Trademark Use Policy](https://ellislab.com/trademark-use-policy) for access to logos and acceptable use.